Lesley McIlrath: Career

 McIlrath was, with Fran Lovis, one of two of the dominant players in Australian snooker in the 1970s and 1980s.

 The 1980 Women's World Open, recognised as the world championship for women was sponsored by Guinness, and held at Hayling Island.
 There were 45 entrants, and a record winner's prize for women's snooker, £700.
 In the last 16, McIlrath defeated Sue LeMaich 3–1; in the quarter-final she won 3–1 against Maryann McConnell 3–1; and she reached the final by defeating Ann Johnson 3–1 in the semi-final.
 Her opponent in the final, Agnes Davies, was aged 60 at the time, and went on to have a playing career spanning a total of 64 years.
 McIrath won the match 4–2 to capture the title.

 The victory, in only the second Women's World Open Championship (following the first held in 1976), made McIlrath the first non-UK player to win.
 Coincidentally, Cliff Thorburn became the first non-UK winner of the men's World Snooker Championship the same year.
-McIllrath remains one of only two non-UK World Women's Snooker Championship winners.
-Ng On-yee, who won her first title in 2015, is the other.

 At the 1981 world championships, McIrath lost in the quarter-finals to Sue Foster, and in 1983 she lost 5–6 in the semi-final, again to Foster.